lukma99/gitops-test-env/Readme.md

 fork a few times.

 ### In GitHub
-* Fork this repository
+* Fork this repository.
+Leave repository name as "gitops-test-env".
 * Go to [https://github.com/settings/tokens](https://github.com/settings/tokens) and click on `Generate new token (Classic)`.
-Give it the following scopes, save it and copy your generated token (we will need it in the next few steps):
+Give it the following scopes and any name, save it and copy your generated token (we will need it in the next few steps):
 ![gh_token_scopes.png](docs/pics/gh_token_scopes.png)
 * Go to [https://github.com/USERNAME/gitops-test-env/settings/secrets/actions](https://github.com/USERNAME/gitops-test-env/settings/secrets/actions) and create a `Repository secret` called `RENOVATE_TOKEN`.
 Use the previously generated Token as the value.
 * Go to [https://github.com/USERNAME/gitops-test-env/settings/actions](https://github.com/USERNAME/gitops-test-env/settings/actions) and set the following Actions settings: